galaxyproject/iwc/workflows/epigenetics/CUTandRUN/README.md

 - The BAM is filtered to keep only MAPQ30 and concordant pairs
 - The PCR duplicates are removed with Picard
 - The BAM is converted to BED to enable macs2 to take both pairs into account
-- The peaks are called with macs2 which at the same time generate a coverage.
+- The peaks are called with macs2 which at the same time generates a coverage file.
-- The coverage is converted to bigwig
+- The coverage file is converted to bigwig
 - A multiQC is run to have an overview of the QC

 ### Warning